Loading…

 Product Management

-- User research — 35% don't mention it even when they've done interviews and usability sessions.
+2. User research - omitted even by PMs who run interviews and usability sessions.

-- Roadmap prioritization — 30% describe this as "deciding what to build" without using the keyword.
+3. Roadmap prioritization - usually written as "deciding what to build" instead.

 See how your resume stacks up